aws/aws-pgsql-odbc/docs/getting_started.md

 You can install them all using `Homebrew`, e.g. `brew install postgresql gflags unixodbc`.

 #### Known Limitations
-- This driver currently only supports MacOS with Silicon chips.
-- This driver currently has compatibility issues with the `iODBC Driver Manager`.
+- This driver currently has compatibility issues with the `iODBC Driver Manager` on MacOS.
 DSN need to be configured by manually modifying the `odbc.ini` and `odbcinist.ini` files.
+- This driver currently does not support [Amazon Aurora Global Database](https://aws.amazon.com/rds/aurora/global-database/) and [RDS Multi-AZ Cluster Deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/multi-az-db-clusters-concepts.html).

 ### Configuring the Driver and DSN Entries
 To configure the driver on Windows, use the `ODBC Data Source Administrator` tool to add or configure a DSN for either the `AWS ANSI ODBC Driver for PostgreSQL` or `AWS Unicode ODBC Driver for PostgreSQL`.